 We first made these ramekin eggs a few years back on Christmas morning, when we had 9 people to serve for breakfast.
 We needed something that could all be done in parallel, easy to serve without having to prepare 9 plates whilst the rest are getting cold and, of course, delicious.
 It meant that we couldn’t efficiently do a poached egg dish, and a serve-yourself fry-up didn’t feel special enough.

-A perfect solution was to make individual portions in little ramekins (eggs en cocotte)!
+A perfect solution was to make individual portions in small 6-ounce ramekins (eggs en cocotte)!
 And right there, our Smoked Salmon & Spinach Eggs were born!

 What is Eggs en Cocotte?